 While the Echo lets you set up different household profiles so you can switch between users — which is very useful if you and your loved ones have different tastes in music — Google’s Home is still bound to a single account.
 If you ask how your morning commute looks, for instance, you’ll only get the traffic for your spouse’s commute.

 For now, Amazon’s Echo has far more skills.
 And while many, like bacon facts or pickup lines, aren’t super-useful, it does have the jump on Google.
 Still, by opening up the Home to third-party developers, its number of capabilities is already on the rise.

 The Amazon Echo is currently on sale and retails for $179.
 Google wanted to undercut its competitor, and as such, the device retails for $129.
 Google’s price point also includes six months of YouTube Red, the platform’s paid subscription service.

 Overall winner: Amazon Echo

-From a purely aesthetic perspective, Home is by far the superior device.
+From a purely aesthetic perspective, the Home is by far the superior device.
 The elegant design begs to be showcased in any room, whereas the Amazon Echo has the of overall aesthetic of an LED-equipped dumbbell.
 Nonetheless, the Echo is certainly one of the most intriguing devices we’ve seen in the last year or two, one that offers a lot of functionality with minimal effort.

-Google Home is a worthy competitor on many fronts, though.
+The Home is a worthy competitor on many fronts, though.
 It’s a more intelligent helper, one that can respond to increasingly complex demands.